How to Monitor and Analyze WordPress Hosting Performance

 Image Optimization

-Large images can significantly slow down your website and increase database size.
-Image files can even take up more storage space, which might lead to unexpected resource usage limits.
+Large images can significantly slow down your website and increase the database size.
+Image files can also consume more storage space, which might lead to unexpected resource usage limits.

 If images are not properly optimized and compressed to reduce size, they could lead to poor LCP (largest contentful Paint) and FCP (First Contentful Paint) in Page Speed Insights.

 Using an image optimization plugin is one of the easiest solutions for WordPress blogs.
-There are many image optimization plugins you can try, such as Smush, ShortPixel, Imagify, etc.
+There are many image optimization plugins you can try, such as Smush, ShortPixel and Imagify.

 These plugins automatically optimize WordPress images, and you don’t need to do anything else.
 Imagify optimizes images upon upload to your WordPress library and keeps the original image file in a separate folder.

-Additionally, it converts images to WebP and AVIF format for supported web browsers.
-It also removes image EXIT GIF and metadata and compresses PDF, JPEG, PNG, and more.
+Additionally, it converts images to WebP and AVIF formats for supported web browsers.
+It also removes the image, EXIF, and metadata, and compresses PDFs, JPEGs, PNGs, and more.

-You can also enter a web page URL into the Imagify online tools and have all the images on that particular page optimized and downloaded in a zip file.
-This process saves you time uploading images one by one and optimizing already published images.
+You can also enter a web page URL into Imagify’s online tools to have all the images on that page optimized and downloaded as a zip file.
+This process saves you time by avoiding the need to upload images one by one and optimizing already published images.

 Imagify-Optimization from URLs

-You can try the Imagify free plan, which gives you 20mb monthly to optimize and compress image files.
+You can try the Imagify free plan, which gives you 20 MB of monthly bandwidth to optimize and compress image files.

 Content Delivery Networks (CDNs)

-A CDN stores your website’s static content on servers around the world, delivering it to users from the nearest server location.
+A CDN stores your website’s static content on servers around the world and delivers it to users from the nearest server.
 This can significantly improve website speed for geographically dispersed audiences.

 CDNs such as Cloudflare offer additional benefits besides content delivery.
 They provide security, cached static content, mobile optimization, file minification, scrape shield, browser early hints, and edge page caching.